buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_AnnotationContourLine.md

+# Pset_AnnotationContourLine

 Specifies properties of a standard curve that has a single, consistent measure value.
 <!-- end of short definition -->